 The politics around all of this cannot ignore the role that Rome played in this whole tumultuous time.
 Here Rome is battling one of the greatest opposition movements they had ever encountered, that took tens of thousands of soldiers in a brutal siege to reclaim Jerusalem against a religious movement that refused to surrender.
 The toll that the Jewish Wars took was so great that Rome vowed to never let another religious movement pose such a threat.
 Anything remotely related to Judaism was seen as a threat to Roman rule.
 This obscure new Gnostic system alone was quite radical, where esoteric teachings and high initiatory practices brought strong spiritual empowerment to people within that movement.
 This was certainly not acceptable as it fostered too much personal independence from Roman state power.

-In his Against Heresies (14), he argues at length about how this gnostic version of the Christ story is corrupt and how it’s endless speculation and strange depictions of angels and fallen angels has no place in a popular religious doctrine.
+In his Against Heresies (10), Irenaeus argues at length about how this gnostic version of the Christ story is corrupt and how it’s endless speculation and strange depictions of angels and fallen angels has no place in the emerging orthodoxy of Christian religious doctrine.

 As we will see in how this figure Peter becomes a foundation stone upon which the narrative of a Roman orthodoxy is built, gradually in the second, third and fourth centuries CE, this version of Christianity began to take hold.
 It did so against many odds, and I believe that the whole New Dispensation has some debt of gratitude, strangely enough, for this religion, because without it, the whole download might well have been lost into the dust of time.